cannable/tclmpc/README.md

 Scan all files and update the DB.
 Scope of the scan is controlled by args: if nothing is passed, everything is scanned.
 Pass a file or directory to scan a fragment of the library.

-#### mpd db list {args}

-Lists objects by passed tag criteria.
-The contents of args are passed, verbatim. to the message sent to MPD.

 #### mpd db albumart {URI}